 - Three out of five (58.4%) said their manager talks to them about changes and how they affect them.
 Employees whose manager is not good at communicating are 23% more likely to experience mental health declines.

 - 54% say their companies have been doing well at listening their needs.

 - 59.3% feel their company has done well at taking action to address their needs.
-These employees are 28% more likely to more likely to report that their mental health has improved since the coronavirus outbreak.
+These employees are 28% more likely to report that their mental health has improved since the coronavirus outbreak.

 One in nine (11.3%) employees say their company has not communicated with them at all regarding the coronavirus outbreak.
 Of those who have received communications:

 - 70.6% say that company communications have provided them with the information they needed to continue in their role.

 - 66.2% say the communications from their company around coronavirus have been helpful to them in understanding what they need to do (safety and wellness guidelines, access to benefits, work-from-home best practices, etc.)

 - 65.8% say that company communications have provided them with information that helps them feel more confident in the actions they can take for their own well-being.

 When respondents were asked how often they would like to receive communications from their company about the coronavirus situation, the vast majority (91.5%) agreed at least once a week.